ROCm/rocPyDecode/docs/reference/rocPyDecode.rst

 .. image:: ../data/reference/rocPyDecodeArch.png

 The rocPyDecode API main classes are a decoder class and a demuxer class.
-All rocPyDecode APIs are exposed using the header files ``decoder.py`` and ``demuxer.py``.
+All rocPyDecode APIs are exposed using the API files ``decoder.py`` and ``demuxer.py``.
 You can find these files in the `pyRocVideoDecode <https://github.com/ROCm/rocPyDecode/blob/develop/pyRocVideoDecode>`_ folder in the rocPyDecode github repository.
+The demuxer.py class is a python class that binds to the C++ class PyVideoDemuxer, and the decoder.py class binds to the C++ PyRocVideoDecoder class.
+The class names are differentiated to help distinguish between the Python and C++ classes.

 The decoder class
 ==================